Great Reasons Why You Should Consider The Insurance and Energy Sector While Investing In Africa From Diaspora.

 As a point of reference, Ghana wants to go from renewable energy source of 42.5MW to 1,365MW by 2030, while Angola wants to have 70% of renewable energy by 2025, besides Senegal, who also wants a capacity of 30% from renewable source by 2030.

-Considering these, it would be great to invest in the renewable energy sector, knowing that you have the backing of the government.
+Considering these, it would be great to invest in the renewable energy sector, knowing that you have the backing of the government. - Multiple sources

 As earlier emphasized how Africa is rich in resources, with Ethiopia having the capacity of generating 60,000MW from hydropower and South Africa with a herculean capacity of generating 67,000GW of wind energy, thus making it a key game pitch for the investment in renewable energy.

-Mozambique was said to have generated 80% of its energy from hydropower, making the country one of the greenest countries in Africa, if not the world.
+Mozambique was said to have generated 80% of its energy from hydropower, making the country one of the greenest countries in Africa, if not the world. - Low access to electricity on the continent

 Currently, over 640 million people don't have access to energy in Africa, thus making the continent in need of a significant investment in the energy sector.

-With a huge amount of energy gap in the continent, it has thus increased the need for other energy sources of which renewable energy could serve a great purpose.
+With a huge amount of energy gap in the continent, it has thus increased the need for other energy sources of which renewable energy could serve a great purpose. - It is quite flexible and deliverable.

-Knowing that most rural communities are cut off from national grid, electricity supply has made renewable energy a solution since it can be extended to the areas that are not connected to the grid, thus allowing governments or private investors deliver a longer and more dependable power supply.
+Knowing that most rural communities are cut off from national grid, electricity supply has made renewable energy a solution since it can be extended to the areas that are not connected to the grid, thus allowing governments or private investors deliver a longer and more dependable power supply. - Super profitable venture.

 Finally, the profitability and advantages of investing in the renewable energy sector have attracted a pool of investors to the renewable energy sector, which is, of course, due to favourable government policies, the high demand for energy, and the fight against climate change in the region.